Cirkit Designer Logo

 Important Considerations and Best Practices

-• Voltage Divider Circuit: The sensor uses an internal voltage divider to scale the input voltage (0-25 V) to a 0-5 V range.
-Ensure the input voltage does not exceed 25 V to avoid damage.
+• Voltage Limits: Ensure the input voltage does not exceed 25 V DC to prevent damage.

-• Calibration: For precise measurements, calibrate the sensor by comparing its output with a known reference voltage.
+• Calibration: For precise measurements, calibrate the sensor using a known voltage source.

-• Noise Reduction: Use decoupling capacitors near the sensor to minimize noise in the output signal.
+• Noise Reduction: Use decoupling capacitors if the output signal is noisy.

 Example: Using with Arduino UNO

-Below is an example of how to use the Voltage Meter Sensor DC0-25 V with an Arduino UNO to measure and display voltage:
+Below is an example of how to use the Voltage Meter Sensor DC0-25 V with an Arduino UNO:

 // Define the analog pin connected to the sensor's OUT pin